 Contact Us: 01908 265111

 It is possible to generate organisation charts quickly and easily from the information already recorded within the People Inc. system.
-These charts can then be printed or made available to others via their web-browser.
+The Organisation Chart feature enables users to select areas of the organisation (or the whole organisation) and create a chart displaying employee information.
+These charts can then be printed or made available to others as required.

 There are many different approaches that can be taken when producing these charts.
 The simplest approach is to extract the information from the People Inc. database and use another software tool to display it as an organisation chart.
 A number of software tools that are commonly available (for example Microsoft Office) will produce organisation charts.